 Village of Ossining.
 One voting member and one alternate member shall be residents of the unincorporated area of the Town of Ossining and shall be recommended to the Board of Trustees by the Town Council of the Town of Ossining.
 Residents of the unincorporated area of the Town of Ossining are eligible for CPCRB membership so long as the Ossining Police Department provides police services to the unincorporated area.
 Should the Ossining Police Department cease to provide police services to the unincorporated area, the terms of office of the CPCRB members from the unincorporated area of the Town of Ossining will end.
 In such event, the Board of Trustees shall fill the vacant positions in accord with this chapter.
 The Village Board shall endeavor to reflect the diversity of the Village of Ossining in the appointments to the CPCRB including income level, race, ethnicity, age, gender, sexual orientation and experience.
 Police personnel may not be appointed as members or alternate members of the CPCRB.
 The Chief of Police shall appoint two police personnel to the CPCRB to provide assistance to the CPCRB.
-The appointed police personnel may attend presentations to the CPCRB on investigations of complaints if not otherwise disqualified.
+The Chief of Police shall not appoint him/herself to the CPCRB.
+The appointed police personnel may attend presentations to the CPCRB on investigations of complaints unless the appointed police personnel is the subject of the complaint, witness to the incident which is the subject of the complaint or related by blood or marriage to the complainant or police personnel subject of the complaint.
 The appointed police personnel may not participate in or attend the CPCRB's deliberations including voting on recommendations.
-The appointed police personnel shall not count toward the calculation of a quorum.
+The appointed police personnel shall not count toward a quorum.

-- B. CPCRB members shall serve without compensation and will be reimbursed for expenses in accord with the Village's Reimbursement Policy.
-The CPCRB Chair, may request the appointment of a Civilian Investigator by the Village Board to assist with a particular complaint review, including interviewing complainants, police personnel and witnesses, reviewing records and providing a report to the CPCRB. - (1) [Five civilian members shall be selected by the Board of Trustees who may consider any eligible resident of the Village meeting the criteria specified in § 8-5C. - (2) Two members shall be appointed from nominees selected by the Chief of Police from the personnel of the Village's Police Department.
+- B. CPCRB members shall serve without compensation and will be reimbursed for expenses in accord with the Village's Reimbursement Policy. - (1) [Five civilian members shall be selected by the Board of Trustees who may consider any eligible resident of the Village meeting the criteria specified in § 8-5C. - (2) Two members shall be appointed from nominees selected by the Chief of Police from the personnel of the Village's Police Department.
 One police representative shall be a line officer, the other a senior officer. - (3) In addition to the seven members, an alternate member shall be appointed from the two selection categories.
 Alternates will serve on the CPCRB only when a member is absent or unable to participate due to a conflict of interest.] - [B]C.Responsibilities of the Chair.
 [One civilian member will be selected by a majority vote of the CPCRB to serve as Chair.]
 The Chair shall call meetings of the CPCRB, preside at meetings, communicate with the Chief and Civilian Investigator as necessary and otherwise follow this local law and such rules of procedure as are adopted by the CPCRB.
 Should the Chair be unavailable to perform his/her responsibilities, the Vice-